andresromerodev/portfolio/pages/posts/containers-and-serverless.md

 Before we delve into the Docker aspect, let's streamline our code deployment process.
 To do this, we'll create a new application using the Serverless Framework.

-I won't go into the steps required to setup your Serverless account or how to link it with AWS, but you can follow their official guide: **[https://www.serverless.com/framework/docs/getting-started](https://www.serverless.com/framework/docs/getting-started)**
+I won't go into the steps required to set up a Serverless account or how to link it to AWS, but you can follow their official guide: **[https://www.serverless.com/framework/docs/getting-started](https://www.serverless.com/framework/docs/getting-started)**

-Once you've successfully set up your Serverless account, you can setup a new app by executing the following command:
+Once you've successfully set up your Serverless account, you can create a new app by executing the following command:

 ```bash
 npm i -g serverless && serverless \